 What Is HAARP?

-The High-Frequency Active Auroral Research Program (HAARP) is the world’s most capable high-power, high frequency (HF) transmitter for study of the ionosphere.
-The principal instrument is the Ionospheric Research Instrument, a phased array of 180 HF crossed-dipole antennas spread across 33 acres and capable of radiating 3.6 megawatts into the upper atmosphere and ionosphere.
+The High-frequency Active Auroral Research Program (HAARP) is the world’s most capable high-power, high frequency (HF) transmitter for study of the ionosphere.
+The principal instrument is the Ionospheric Research Instrument (IRI), a phased array of 180 HF crossed-dipole antennas spread across 33 acres and capable of radiating 3.6 megawatts into the upper atmosphere and ionosphere.
 Transmit frequencies are selectable in the range of 2.7 to 10 MHz, and since the antennas form a sophisticated phased array, the transmitted beam can take many shapes, can be scanned over a wide angular range and multiple beams can be formed.
-The facility uses 30 transmitter shelters, each with six pairs of 10 kilowatt transmitters, to achieve the 3.6 MW transmit power.
+The facility uses 30 transmitter shelters, each with six pairs of two 10 kilowatt transmitters, to achieve the 3.6 MW transmit power.

 What Is HAARP Used For?

 The goal of the research at HAARP is to conduct fundamental study of the physical processes at work in the very highest portions of our atmosphere, called the thermosphere and ionosphere.
 This research falls into two categories (1) active, which requires the use of the Ionospheric Research Instrument and (2) passive, which only uses monitoring instruments.

 The ionosphere starts at about 60 to 80 km altitude and extends up above 500 km altitude.
 There are free electrons and ions in the ionosphere that radio waves can interact with.
 HAARP radio waves heat the electrons and create small perturbations that are similar to the kinds of interactions that happen in nature.
 Natural phenomena are random and are often difficult to observe.
 With HAARP, scientists can control when and where the perturbations occur so they can measure their effects.
 In addition, they can repeat experiments to confirm the measurements really show what researchers think they do.